dstackai/dstack/docs/docs/reference/cli/config.md

 # dstack config

-This command allows you to configure a Hub project as a remote, enabling you to run workflows remotely.
+This command configures a Hub project.

 The configuration is stored in `~/.dstack/config.yaml`.